 Dusk was now settling in, the night sky beginning to take a grip on the Fylde Coast and the shoreline was becoming more attractive.
 It was not about hiding any flaws, just that the dimmed light softened the brash appearance of the resort adding to it’s appeal.

 North Pier in it’s sunset hue was especially attractive and there was the added surprise of a large flock of birds moving in unison, almost as a single entity.
-A dancing, ever changing pattern in the evening sky, as if choreographed to perfection.
-It only lasted several moments, but it is a lasting memory of this daytrip and reason enough to be already planning a return trip from Manchester to my hometown.
+A dancing, ever-changing pattern in the evening sky, as if choreographed to perfection.
+It only lasted several moments, but it is a lasting memory of this daytrip and reason enough for already planning a return trip from Manchester to my hometown.